Pimento Cheese Grits are a southern treat made with stone ground grits and creamy pimento cheese. It’s a match made in heaven.

-If I could pick one recipe I adore above all the others, it would be Pimento Cheese Grits.
-First of all, it’s as southern as it gets.
+If I could pick one recipe I adore above all the others, it would have grits in it.
+First of all, grits are as southern as it gets.
 I mean, some folks have never even tasted plain grits, let alone the pimento cheese kind.
-I just got one southern thing to say about that.
-Bless your little hearts! 🙂
+I just got one thing to say about that.
+Bless your little hearts!

 Down south, you can’t get much better than cheese grits, garlic and butter.
 Put them all together in a big ole pot and, y’all, it’s magic.
 It’s like mac & cheese on steroids.
 Just sayin’.